The Witch (play): Act I

 Sebastian has been absent from Urbino for three years, and has falsely been reported killed in war.
 His fiancee Isabella has just married the powerful aristocrat Antonio.
 According to the Renaissance custom of handfast, Sebastian regards Isabella as his wife in the sight of Heaven.
 Sebastian is distraught at the thought of Isabella consummating her marriage with Antonio that night.
 Antonio's courtesan Florida enters, upset that Antonio has married another woman.
 Antonio's servant Gaspero assures her that Antonio will return to her after he has grown tired of his new wife.
 Almachildes, "a fantastical gentleman," enters and flirts with Amoretta, a lady-in-waiting, but she resists.
 Almachildes decides to go to "the witches" to procure a charm to make Amoretta fall in love with him.
-The wedding party, including the Duke, the Duchess, Antonio, and Isabella enter.
+The wedding party, including the Duke, the Duchess, Antonio, and Isabella, enters.
 The Duke has a goblet made from the skull of his wife's father (a defeated enemy) and uses it to make toasts.
 The Duchess is disgusted, but conceals her disdain.
 In an aside, she says that she has already decided upon her revenge.